GullibleGithub/Absolute-Hell-V2/README.md

 This mod is a joke mod & should not be taken seriously.

-As of now, the mod is only a cosmetic mod, meaning that it only changes what the leaders look like & stuff.
-I will start to add some gameplay changes (countries, events, etc.) as soon as I feel like it.
+As of now, many of this mod's changes are just cosmetic, but most mods won't be compatible with it due to the fact that this mod also changes state & map files.